IITDBGroup/cape/README.md

-# SIGMOD Reproducibility for Paper
+# SIGMOD Reproducibility for Paper "Going Beyond Provenance: Explaining Query Answers with Pattern-based Counterbalances"

 If you are looking at the pdf version of this document, please look at the online markdown version instead which has better layout:

 [https://github.com/IITDBGroup/cape/tree/sigmod-reproducibility](https://github.com/IITDBGroup/cape/tree/sigmod-reproducibility)

-# A) Source code info
+# A) Source Code Info

 The **Cape** system is written in `Python` and uses [PostgreSQL](https://www.postgresql.org/) as a backend for storage.
 Cape is made available on [pypi](https://pypi.org/).
 The **Cape** package installs a library as well as a commandline tool `capexplain`.
 This tool can be used to mine patterns, create explanations, and to start a GUI for interactively running queries, specifying questions, and browsing patterns and explanation.
 For convenience we provide a docker container.